Update: In March of 2015 Rockwell renamed “RSTechED” to “Rockwell Automation TechED.” To find out more click HERE.

-“Designed for end users, system integrators, distributors, partners, machine builders, RSTechED gives you the chance to work with the latest Rockwell Automation products and technology solutions in a classroom environment.”
+“Designed for end users, system integrators, distributors, partners, machine builders, TechED gives you the chance to work with the latest Rockwell Automation products and technology solutions in a classroom environment.”

-In my words, RSTechED is all about training as there is no trade show component like Automation Fair.
-When you register for RSTechED, you build your week’s training schedule by choosing from over a hundred labs, presentations, and technical sessions.
+In my words, TechED is all about training as there is no trade show component like Automation Fair.
+When you register for TechED, you build your week’s training schedule by choosing from over a hundred labs, presentations, and technical sessions.
 This ability to choose only sessions of interest makes it a good choice for electrical and controls engineers looking for training with multiple Rockwell products.

 How Much is it and who attends?

-Unlike Rockwell’s other premier event, Automation Fair, RSTechED is not free.
+Unlike Rockwell’s other premier event, Automation Fair, TechED is not free.

 In homage to it’s beginnings as a week long training session solely for Distributor Software Specialists, Rockwell continues to encourage it’s authorized distributors to send their own technical people to the event.

 However, over the last decade the focus of the event has expanded greatly.
 Initially, Rockwell opened registration to select OEM and SI partners.
 And they continue to encourage these partners to attend TechED by including either half or full price tuition in many of their partner Toolkits.